ppssphysics/RepData_PeerAssessment1/PA1_template.md

 dateDownload <- "January 6, 2016 at 7:41"
 ```

-We make use of the data available at the following URL, https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip.
+We make use of the data available at the following URL: https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip.

 The code checks for the existence of the data file within the analysis directory and decides to re-download the package if necessary.
 If not, the download date of the data being used is January 6, 2016 at 7:41.

 ```r